tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

     certificates in the Certificate message carry attestation as part of the X.509 certificate extensions.
 Several proposals exist that enable this functionality:
+    * Custom X.509 extension:
-    * Attester-issued certificates with attestation evidence in an extension (e.g., RA-TLS {{RA-TLS}}): The attester acts as a certification authority (CA) and includes the attestation evidence within the X.509 certificate extension.
+      * Attester-issued certificates (e.g., RA-TLS {{RA-TLS}}): The attester acts as a certification authority (CA) and includes the attestation evidence within an X.509 extension.
+      * The DICE specification {{DICE-Attestation}} defines certificates that include attestation information in the CA chain of certificates.
-    * Third party CA-issued certificates with attestation in an extension (e.g., ACME Device Attestation {{I-D.acme-device-attest}}): Remote attestation is performed between the third party CA and the attester prior to certificate issuance, after which the CA adds an extension indicating that the certificate key has fulfilled some verification policy.
+      * Third party CA-issued certificates (e.g., ACME Device Attestation
+      {{I-D.acme-device-attest}}): Remote attestation is performed between
+      the third party CA and the attester prior to certificate issuance, after which the CA adds an extension indicating that the certificate key has fulfilled some verification policy.
-    * The DICE specification {{DICE-Attestation}} defines certificates that include attestation information.
+    * Explicit signalling via existing methods, e.g. using a policy OID in the end-entity certificate.
+    * Implicit signalling, e.g. via the issuer name.
 3. X.509 certificates alongside a PAT: This use case assumees that a keypair with a corresponding certificate already exists and that the owner wishes to continue using it.
 As a consequence, there is no